Azure/azure-spring-apps-landing-zone-accelerator/CLI/README.md

             - **Example:** environment=Dev BusinessUnit=finance

-    - For Spring App Enterprise deployment execute `azuredeploySpringEnterprise` You will be prompted at the start of the script to enter:
+    - For Spring App Enterprise deployment execute `azuredeploySpringEnterprise`.
+You will be prompted at the start of the script to enter:

         - [Azure Virtual Machine](https://azure.microsoft.com/services/virtual-machines/) administrator name and password
             - [Password syntax](https://docs.microsoft.com/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm)